xesco/dnsproxy/README.md

 Python SSL module does certificate validation for us in the funcion `create_defaul_context()`.
 By default the system's default CA certificates are trusted.
 The proxy uses an extra layer of security pinning the DNS Server's public key, decreasing the risk of MITM attacks with forged certificates.
 If one or several keys are pinned and none of them are used by the server, the proxy will exit with an error.

 ## Basic usage
-You can start the proxy with the default configuration with:
+You can start the proxy with the default configuration (tcp port 53) with:
 ```bash
 pip install -r requirements.txt
 dnsproxy.py